Your Northern Ireland Travel Blog Guide

 3. Mussenden Temple

 Mussenden Temple is located in one of the most amazing coastal locations in the world.
 It is perched at the edge of a cliff which falls away to the rocks and beach far below.
-The attraction offers cliff top walks with the most awe-inspiring views over the north coast of Ireland.
-Its one of those places that will stay with you forever after visiting.
+The attraction offers cliff-top walks with the most awe-inspiring views over the north coast of Ireland.
+It is one of those places that will stay with you forever after visiting.
 The ancient temple is also pretty incredible.

 4. The Causeway Coastal Route